 Before we start, if you have only one day in Bordeaux, check out my article about what to do and see on a one-day trip – read it here.
-Also, check out my Travel in the Southwest of France group on Facebook for many more tips.
+Also, if you want to get lost in Bordeaux with me, check out the dates of my group tours in Bordeaux.
+And last but not least, check out my Travel in the Southwest of France group on Facebook for many more tips.
 Now let’s start!

 Best things to do in Bordeaux and its surroundings

 Before becoming a modern 18th-century city with spacious squares and boulevards, Bordeaux was once a little town surrounded by walls and impressive entrance gates.
 Today, five of the gates are still standing, marking the old borders of Bordeaux: the Grosse Cloche and le Porte Cailhau in the city canter, Porte de Bourgogne facing the river, Porte d’Aquitaine on Place de la Victiore, and Porte Dijeaux at the western part of the historic center.
 The first two on this list are the only two original gates from the 15th century from when Bordeaux was still a fortress and they are real architectural masterpieces.

 The Famous Water Mirror